itk-dev/economics/reports.md

 # Reports in Economics

-Simple overview of the various reports found in Economics.
+Overview of the various reports found in Economics.

 ## Reports

-## Sprint rapport
+### Sprint rapport

-This report gives an overview of a project, detailing its name, version, and its work hours, both spent and remaining.
-It includes project budget details, if applicable.
-Tables illustrate the breakdown of work hours for each task within current and future sprints, giving a comprehensive view of project progress.
+This report offers an overview of a project with its name, version, and work hours.
+It details hours spent and remaining.
+If applicable, project budget details are included.
+The report shows tables with work hours breakdown for each task in current and future sprints.
+Thus, giving a view of project progress.

-## Ledelsesrapport
+### Ledelsesrapport

-This is a financial report providing an itemized overview of an organization's invoices by year and quarter.
+This financial report provides an itemized overview of an organization's invoices by year and quarter.
 It offers yearly totals and individual quarter breakdowns.
-There's functionality to export data to excel.
-The report can be adjusted for specific timeframes, supporting comprehensive financial analysis.
+There's functionality to export data.
+The report timeframe can be adjusted, aiding comprehensive financial analysis.

-## Forecast rapport
+### Forecast rapport

-This report shows invoiced and recorded work hours for each project and issues within it.
-Hierarchical view allows expanding/collapsing for clarity.
-It indicates unbilled hours (difference between invoiced and recorded hours) and provides the total for all projects.
+This report presents invoiced and recorded work hours for each project and its issues.
+A hierarchical view for clarity is available.
+It indicates unbilled hours and provides an overall total.

-## Timerapport
+### Timerapport

-This report provides an overview of estimated and logged work hours, grouped by project tags.
-Each tag corresponds to a project, with detailed hours per ticket.
-The report concludes with totals for each category over all project tags.
+This report offers an overview of estimated and logged work hours grouped by project tags.
+Each tag represents a project and the detailed hours per ticket.
+The report concludes with totals.

-## Normtidsrapport
+### Normtidsrapport

-This is a workforce report providing a detailed breakdown of individual workloads over different periods.
-For each worker, their total workload and specific contribution percentages for each period are shown.
+This workforce report provides a detailed breakdown of individual workloads over different periods.
+It presents each worker's total workload and specific contribution percentages each period.
 The report also includes an average workload percentage.